Jiwoong-Kang/Startup/README.md

 - Upload coding problems

 ### Technologies
-- HTML
+- HTML : Uses correct HTML structure for application.
+Three HTML pages.
+One for login, one for sharing and one for leaving feedbacks.
-- CSS
+- CSS : All styling should be clear by using proper white space, contrast colors and proper screen sizes.
-- Javascript
+- Javascript :  Provides login, category display, feedback display, display the result.
 - service
 - DB/Login
 - Websocket